 What is a SKU example?

-In eCommerce, a SKU is a code that represents one, unique product line.
+In eCommerce and fulfilment, a SKU is a code that represents one, unique product line.
 It’s usually a combination of letters and numbers that reflect the characteristics of that product.
 So, to take the SKU example above:

 - JJF-TS-SML-GN would be a small, green, James and James Fulfilment t-shirt